-What is the difference between SIck Leave and Personal Necessity Leave?
+What is the difference between Sick Leave and Personal Necessity Leave?
 Sick leave is for personal illness or illness of a bargaining unit member's family.
 This includes doctor's appointments that must be made during school time.
 PNS refers to personal emergency or necessity as in accidents, court appearance and individual or family responsibilities (wedding, graduations, family reunions, etc).
 Should you decide to use PNS, you must notify your principal in advance by filling out the form available at your site (this does not require permission, only notification).
 Keep in mind, if you are out of available days, Sick Leave/Medical is deducted as differential pay (your per diem, minus the cost of the sub), PNS is deducted as full per diem.

 I am going to have a baby soon, how much time can I take off for Maternity Leave?
 The length of your Pregnancy Disability Leave is determined by your doctor (usually 6 to 8 weeks, but could be longer).
 During this time you will use your sick leave, then you will receive differential pay (the difference between your salary and the amount paid to a substitute teacher) for any remaining time you are under a doctor's care once your sick leave is exhausted.
 After that, you can elect to use up to 12 weeks for Child Bonding Leave.
 You will receive differential pay without a doctor's note.